They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 Your ex might text you before the no-contact period is up.
 They may finally want to have that conversation you couldn't have when emotions were still running high.
 They could simply just be checking up on you.

-Unless they're making it clear that they'd like to get back together with you, it’s crucial not to crack.
+Unless they're making clear signs that they miss you and want to get back together, it’s crucial not to crack.
 It's also not a good idea to start texting your ex before you’re in the right emotional space.

 When To Break No Contact